What Activepieces Does

 Self-hosting via Docker Compose is the headline capability for many teams.
 All automation data — workflow definitions, execution history, connected service credentials — stays within your infrastructure.
 The deployment process is genuinely simple: clone the repository, run docker-compose up, and the platform is live.
 For organizations with data sovereignty requirements, compliance constraints, or simply a preference for owning their infrastructure, this self-hosting story is compelling.

-The MIT license deserves specific attention because it has practical implications beyond philosophical preference.
+The core/open MIT Expat license deserves specific attention because it has practical implications beyond philosophical preference.
 Agencies can embed Activepieces into client solutions without licensing negotiation.
 SaaS companies can integrate it into their products without restriction.
 Internal teams can modify the source code for organization-specific needs without contributing changes back. n8n's sustainable use license does not permit these commercial redistribution scenarios.